-Customer satisfaction is essential to keeping your current customers and retaining new ones.
-Dissatisfied customers are a retention risk, and losing them will hurt your brand.
-Let us look at why customer satisfaction (CSAT) is so important for brands to succeed.
+The benefits of customer satisfaction are various, including increased competitiveness and growth.
+Customer satisfaction is essential to keeping your current consumers and retaining new ones.
+Dissatisfied customers are a retention risk; losing them will hurt your overall customer journey.

 Top five reasons why customer satisfaction is important